ramseylab/aws-manage/README.md

 This is a simple python/CGI-based manager for AWS EC2 instances.
 It currently works only in a single AWS zone.
 It is designed to run in Ubuntu 18.04 on an EC2 instance (no other method of deployment or host OS is tested or supported).
+Note that the EC2 instance that is hosting the `aws-manager` does not need to be in the same AWS zone as the zone that is being managed by the `aws-manager`.
+For example, we currently host an `aws-manager` software installation in `us-east`, and that `aws-manager` installation actually manages the lab's EC2 instances in `us-west-2`.

 ## EC2 instance details: